atulya-jain/atulya-jain.github.io/_pages/about.md

 I am a PhD candidate in the Economics and Decision Sciences department at HEC Paris.

-My research interests are in microeconomic theory with a focus on  information, behavioural economics, and dynamic games.
+My research interests are in microeconomic theory with a focus on  information, behavioral economics, and dynamic games.

  You can find my CV <a href="https://atulya-jain.github.io/files/resume_jain.pdf"> here</a>.